Shreeniket/flask_web_app_gci/README.md

 Step 3)Download the .html and .py files from this repo and put them in the above mentioned structure.

-Step 4)Execute the python file and test the results in the browser at - localhost:<port>
+Step 4)Execute the python file and test the results in the browser at - localhost:(port) with any sample .txt file.